JBjoernskov/Ifc2Graph/README.md

 ### IfcGeometry
 The IfcGeometry class extracts the geometry for each IfcSpace entity in the provided IFC-file using [IfcOpenShell](http://ifcopenshell.org/python), which is used to define [Trimesh](https://trimsh.org/trimesh.html) objects.
-These Trimesh objects are then used to derive which space that are adjacent.
+These Trimesh objects are then used to derive which spaces that are adjacent.

 #### Input:
 As input a valid IFC-file must be provided.
 An example file is found in the "test_ifc_files" folder.